 Meet Will McAuley, PerformancePro strength and conditioning coach.
-Will may be the newest member of our team but he’s a natural coach.
 His wisdom and philosophy suits us perfectly and, most importantly, works for our clients.

 Wills trains a wide variety of clients with fitness programmes tailored to their individual goals including specific rehabilitation work, general strength, increased sport performance and improved body composition.